 After your initial appointment, all adults with diabetes should get annual diabetic eye exams.

-For more information about diabetic eye exams, call Tampa Bay Eye and Facial Aesthetics, or request an appointment online today.
+For more information about diabetic eye exams, call Tampa Bay Eye, or request an appointment online today.